compprog-lecture-tools/fun-contest-2023/cp23/hpi-fun2/motivation/notes.md

 # Motivation

 The problem is about finding the path coverage of the tree.
+The problem should find the number of nodes, whos path lengths exceed the given threshold.
+This node and all its decendants are marked unreachable.

 ## Solution Idea